Skip to content

 Publications

-Do not underline or italicize publications, including journals, magazines and newspapers.
-Use the following conventions:
+Do not underline or italicize publications, including journals, magazines, and newspapers: The Harvard Law Review; The New York Times.

 Use quotation marks around the titles of: